Flightless-Bird-Robotics/Robin_Dual_Ant_ESC-6-24V_2-6S_3.6A/README.md

 ## Programming section
-On startup the red LED wil blink once, and the esc will beep once plus once for every 25% mixing.
-(Up to 5 times) To program the ESC, power it on and wait for the red LED blink a second time.
+On startup the red LED wil blink once, and the ESC will beep once plus once every cell found when UVLO is enabled.
+To program the ESC, power it on and wait for the red LED blink a second time.
 The ESC is now in programming mode.
 Any non zero input on the Signal 1 and Signal 2 will end the programming mode.
 The red LED will be permanently on when in driving mode.